elliotloftus/Message-App/README.md

     ```
     Example screenshot below of Post man call can be found [here](https://github.com/elliotloftus/message-app/blob/main/postmanScreenshots/Post-example.png)

 2. Get messages by sender for a recepient
-    GET /messages/sender/{messageId}/recipient/{recipientId}?limit={boolean}
+    GET ```/messages/sender/{messageId}/recipient/{recipientId}?limit={boolean}```

-    Returns all messages by sender for a recipient.
-If limit = true, returns a max of 100 messages, otherwise returns messages withing the last 30 days
+    ⋅*Returns all messages by sender for a recipient.
+    ⋅*If limit = true, returns a max of 100 messages, otherwise returns messages withing the last 30 days
-    Example screenshot below of Post man call and response can be found [here](https://github.com/elliotloftus/message-app/blob/main/postmanScreenshots/Get-message-by-recipient-and-sender.png)
+    ⋅Example screenshot below of Post man call and response can be found [here](https://github.com/elliotloftus/message-app/blob/main/postmanScreenshots/Get-message-by-recipient-and-sender.png)

 3. Get messages for a recepient
-    GET /messages/recipient/{recipientId}?limit={boolean}
+    GET ```/messages/recipient/{recipientId}?limit={boolean}```

-    Returns all messages for a recipient.
-If limit = true, returns a max of 100 messages, otherwise returns messages withing the last 30 days
+    ⋅*Returns all messages for a recipient.
+    ⋅*If limit = true, returns a max of 100 messages, otherwise returns messages withing the last 30 days
-    Example screenshot below of Post man call and response can be found [here](https://github.com/elliotloftus/message-app/blob/main/postmanScreenshots/Get-message-by-recipient.png)
+    ⋅Example screenshot below of Post man call and response can be found [here](https://github.com/elliotloftus/message-app/blob/main/postmanScreenshots/Get-message-by-recipient.png)

 4. Get all messages
-    GET /messages?limit={boolean}
+   GET ```/messages?limit={boolean}```

+    ⋅*Returns all messages for a recipient.
-    Returns all messages.
-If limit = true, returns a max of 100 messages, otherwise returns messages withing the last 30 days
+    ⋅*If limit = true, returns a max of 100 messages, otherwise returns messages withing the last 30 days
-    Example screenshot below of Post man call and response can be found [here](https://github.com/elliotloftus/message-app/blob/main/postmanScreenshots/Get-All-messages.png)
+    ⋅Example screenshot below of Post man call and response can be found [here](https://github.com/elliotloftus/message-app/blob/main/postmanScreenshots/Get-All-messages.png)